XingxingHuang/DeepLearningTechniques_2D/README.md

 This repo is for the purpose of recalling some important information, not for explaining all details.
 So I will not expand each topic to long articals.
 I am planning to posting more thoughts of deep learning into [https://medium.com](https://medium.com) in 2019.

+You can find the structures of different models in folder [images](./images).
+You can find my collection of different learning curves in [learning_curves](./learning_curves/README.md).
+Believe me, you will learning a lot by just checking these beautiful curves.

 ## The cue of neural networks

 - It is still a repreesntor for the probability distributions over the data.
 - It is a automatic feature extractors using convoluitons.
 - It cannot beat human level performance (bayes errors), but it still has its own advantage.
-(This is my idea.
+(Humman is good in something, NN is good at different things.
+This is my idea.
 Glad to be contradictted.)

-You can find the structure of different models in folder [images](./images).
-You can find my collection of different learning curves in [learning_curves](./learning_curves/README.md).
-Believe me, you will learning a lot by just checking these beautiful curves.
+- Metrics don't tell you everything.
+You need to understand what features your model has learnt.
+- There are only two problems about your model, **overfitting** and **underfitting**.

 Summary of visual recognition tasks (GAN not included):